3cixty/querymanager/profileStorage/privacyManager/README.md

 																propertyPaths);

 ##### Privacy contract definition
-The privacy contract of an applictaion could be defined by code or by an XML file.
+The privacy contract of an application could be defined by code or by an XML file.
 The following file is an example of what could be the privacy contract for the 3cixty ExploreMi360 application (that wants to access to the whishList) :

     <pvc:PrivacyContract schemaVersion="1.0" xsi:schemaLocation="eu.3cixty.privacy PrivacyContract.xsd" xmlns:pvc="eu.3cixty.privacy" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">